 We are so glad you chose to adopt from the shelter!
 Our goal is to not only find loving homes for our small animal, but to keep them there!
 Whether you’re new to caring for a small animal or a seasoned pro we hope this information will help you settle into life with your new pet.

 - Create a space for them

 - There are a lot of options when it comes to how you can house your rabbit.
-Whether you them their own room, fence off a portion of your home or house them in a cage – be sure to bunny proof their space.
+Whether you give them their own room, fence off a portion of your home or house them in a cage – be sure to bunny proof their space.
 Click HERE for more housing and bunny proofing information.

 - It’s important that you groom your rabbit!
 Rabbits groom themselves regularly like other animals, but it’s important you help too.
 Too much self-grooming can lead to health issues if they ingest too much hair.
 To learn more about grooming click HERE.

 - For more information on diet, enrichment, litter training and much more click HERE.

 - Make sure their cage is big enough

 - To ensure your newly adopted guinea pig thrives in your home – you want to make sure their space is big enough.
 Guinea pigs like to run around and explore since it is their natural instinct.
 The bigger the floor space, the better!

 - It’s important guinea pigs eat a healthy diet.
 This includes a good quality pellet, timothy hay and fresh produce.

 - You should scoop clean your guinea pig’s cage every day and do a total dump weekly.
 If left in uncleaned conditions, guinea pigs can quickly develop health problems such as upper respiratory infection or bumblefoot that will need to be treated with a veterinarian.